Theinfamous965/FridgeMagnet/README.md

 # 🧊 Fridge Magnet App

 ## 📌 Overview
-Fridge Inventory App is a SwiftUI-based application designed to help users track the items in their fridge efficiently.
+Fridge Magnet App is a SwiftUI-based application designed to help users track the items in their fridge efficiently.
 It follows an **Agile development approach**, implementing features in sprints to ensure continuous testing and iterative improvements.

 ## 🚀 Features Roadmap
 We are developing this app in multiple sprints to enhance functionality progressively.
 Below is our Agile development plan: